Ryan Dirteater to retire from professional bull riding at conclusion of 2020 season

 Winning the February Unleash The Beast event in Oklahoma City for the second consecutive season, Dirteater remained firmly ranked inside the world’s Top 10 through the remainder of the first half.
 While it may not have impacted the world rankings, Dirteater’s success in the opening months of the season was also echoed in his debut at the PBR Global Cup.
 Competing for the all Native American Team USA Wolves, who finished third, Dirteater concluded the event second in the individual aggregate, going a perfect 3-for-3.

-The course of his season, however, changed at the first event of the second half in Tulsa.
+The course of his season, however, changed at the first event of the second half in Tulsa, Oklahoma.
 Despite concluding the event fourth, Dirteater was stepped on in the championship round, sustaining a collapsed lung and lacerated liver.
 He was sidelined nearly three months finally returning to competition at World Finals in Las Vegas.
 Not missing a beat, Dirteater was back to his winning ways in Round 1.
-He reached the 8-second whistle in covering Landslide for 86 points, the eighth-best score of the round.
+He reached the 8-second whistle in covering Landslide for 86 points, the eighth best score of the round.
 Overall, Dirteater was 23rd at his 10th career appearance at the season-culminating event.

 His successes in 2019 also earned him an early selection to Team USA Wolves for the upcoming 2020 WinStar World Casino and Resort PBR Global Cup USA, presented by Monster Energy, in Arlington, Texas.
 Dirteater will make his final appearance at the event akin to the “Olympics of bull riding,” on Feb.
 15-16 when it returns to AT&T Stadium.